LanLou123/Webgl-Erosion/README.md

 ### Future Plans:
-- options for changing sim resolution
 - Rain based erosion
 - Image(height map) I/O
 - muti-layered(rock/sand/etc) erosion
+- PBR
+- adaptive simulation utilizing quadtree(or just tiles) for sim optimization
-- Depth upsampling/downsampling for better edge effect for volumetric rendering
+- Depth upsampling/downsampling for volumetric rendering optimization
 - Better GUI & Visulization
 - Terrain features like instaced tree placements
-- postprocessing effects (ray marched cloud for example, since ray marched Mie scattering is done, cloud should be fairly simple to work based on it)
+- other postprocessing effects (ray marched cloud for example, since ray marched Mie scattering is done, cloud should be fairly simple to work based on it)
-- muti-tiled based simulation (webgl might not be the best choice here)
 - Biomes
 - Eventual goal : Erosion based games, "FROM DUST" would be a good example